Shops in 2007

 Smart's Fish & Chips is closed, and will be demolished and rebuilt as a restaurant

-Special Days card shop in Windmill Road has been vacant since Christmas 2006
+Special Days card shop in Windmill Road closed at Christmas 2006 and was vacant throughout 2007

 Starbucks moved into the former Pronuptia shop on 22 October 2007